 In the case of concealment, with or without fraudulent intent, the limitation period is extended to ten years.

 The powers of the LTA are broad when it comes to tax audits.
+In practice, the LTA will monitor whether taxpayers comply with their bookkeeping obligations such as the regular and correct preparation of annual accounts, record keeping of supporting documents or the use of accurate values.
 The LTA has the right and obligation to request information from taxpayers directly.

 The LTA may also proceed to “on-site” inspections of taxpayers’ premises.
 As a general principle, such “on-site” inspections should occur every three years for large companies.
 Alongside these “scheduled” inspections, the LTA may perform special “on-site” inspections for taxpayers which are considered “high risk”.

 Documents requested by the tax authorities may be given in person or sent by mail.

 In principle, the general tax position of a taxpayer is being scrutinised.

 Furthermore, with Luxembourg being a global hub for international investments, most transactions bear a cross-border factor.
 As such, some of the main areas for civil servants include the potential existence of permanent establishments, potential hidden dividend distributions and the deductibility of operating costs.
 Given the high number of intra-group financings conducted via Luxembourg companies, compliance with the transfer pricing rules is another key area which triggers the attention of the Luxembourg tax authorities.

 Since the court ruling from the European Court of Justice in relation to the Danish UBO cases, a focus has been placed on the substance requirements of Luxembourg companies acting as “conduits” within international structures.

 Within the framework of the DACs, Luxembourg has exchanged an average of 450,000 files with foreign tax administrations over the last few years, and received approximately 100,000 foreign reports in return.